 The Panel will comprise of 5 members of the Standards Committee.
 It will consist of Councillors drawn from at least 2 different political parties.
-For complaints against District Councillors there will be at least one Parish/Town Councillor on the Panel and for complaints against Town/Parish Councillors there will be at least one District Councillor on the Panel.
-Subject to those requirements, The Hearing Panel is appointed by the Monitoring Officer in Consultation with the Chairman of the Standards Committee.
+Subject to this requirement, the Hearing Panel is appointed by the Monitoring Officer in Consultation with the Chairman of the Standards Committee.